Children in the Israeli–Palestinian conflict: Schooling disruptions

 Israeli kindergarten after rocket attack from Gaza (left) and one of 18 Gaza schools destroyed by Israel in the Gaza War (right).

 Schooling has been disrupted for both Israeli and Palestinian children.
-Israeli children at or on the way to school have been killed by Palestinian militants, as in the 1970 Avivim school bus massacre that killed nine children and injured 25, the 1974 Ma'alot massacre which resulted in the death of 22 elementary school children, the 1992 murder of Helena Rapp, the 1997 Island of Peace massacre where seven school girls on a class field trip were shot and killed, the 2002 killing of three teenagers at the Hitzim yeshiva high school in Itamar, and the 2008 Mercaz HaRav massacre resulting in 8 children killed and 11 injured.
+Israeli children at or on the way to school have been killed by Palestinian militants, as in the 1970 Avivim school bus bombing that killed nine children and injured 25, the 1974 Ma'alot massacre which resulted in the death of 22 elementary school children, the 1992 murder of Helena Rapp, the 1997 Island of Peace massacre where seven school girls on a class field trip were shot and killed, the 2002 killing of three teenagers at the Hitzim yeshiva high school in Itamar, and the 2008 Jerusalem yeshiva attack resulting in 8 children killed and 11 injured.

 Schools throughout southern Israel are closed when rocket fire from Gaza becomes intense, including those in major cities such as Beersheba and Ashdod.
 Israeli authorities have reported incidents in which schools were damaged and school buses destroyed by Qassam rockets and mortars.